RobertTalbert/mth312/PSL2/psl2.md

 1. Take your date of birth and convert it to a long integer as follows.
 First convert your birth month to a number 1--12 (January = 1, February = 2, etc.).
 Then put the month, day, and year of your birth together into one long integer.
 Let B represent the result.
 For example, my oldest daughter was born on January 12, 2004, so for her, B = 1122004.
 With that value of B, compute the following and state the result in your writeup:

 (a) B mod 8
 (b) B^4 mod 8 (Maybe *Mathematica* would be a good idea.
 How does *Mathematica* reduce a number modulo another, anyway?)
 (c) B^10 mod 11 (Seriously, *Mathematica* would be a very good idea.)
 (d) B^16 mod 17 (Hello?
 Are you using *Mathematica* yet?)

 What did you notice about the third and fourth computations above?
 Does this always happen when the modulus (the number we "mod out by") is a [prime number](http://www.mathsisfun.com/definitions/prime-number.html) and the exponent is one less than the modulus?
 Investigate and come up with further evidence either for or against this possibility.

-2. At this website you will find four files, each of which contains a different ciphertext.
+2.At [this website](https://github.com/RobertTalbert/mth312/tree/master/PSL2) you will find four files, each of which contains a different ciphertext.
 Each ciphertext was created using a shift cipher and a different key, but the key for each text is unknown.
 Please choose one according to the first letter of your last name:

 |  Last name begins with:  | Please use: |
 | :----------------------: | ----------- |